ckronlage/almostnocl/README.md

 - Improvements to the template (e.g., DICOM input support, UI)
 - Test on different OSs (Linux, Mac, Windows) and test GPU support for some deep learning tools
 - Making separate versions for different tools with optimized viewer UI for each one, e.g.:
-    - Hippocampal volumetry with synthseg
+    - Hippocampal or other volumetry tasks using synthseg
     - nnUNet for different segmentation tasks
+    - super-resolution?
+    - lesion inpainting (e.g. fastsurfer-LIT)?
     - Perhaps something you have developed?

 ### Possible questions